Last-Light/tabular-data-extractor/README.md

 - [Ghostscript](https://ghostscript.com/)

 ## Installation and usage
-- Download repository and open the implementation to your liking and edit the working directory and filename
+- Download repository and open the implementation to your liking and edit the working directory and pdf-name.
+Both implementations benefit from different exporting options.
+Refer to the source code for further examples (commented out code).